Get 5% OFF + a Free Item for Life

 When we buy food in a conventional grocery store, at the very least, we want to know that it came from the USA.

-This Good Food Institute report which examines China's role in growing the plant-based food economy reports that almost 80% of global textured soy proteins and other popular plant-based proteins are being processed in China.
+This Good Food Institute report which examines China’s role in growing the plant-based food economy, reports that China processes almost 80% of global textured soy proteins and other popular plant-based proteins.

-Lastly, ingredients like Pea Protein Isolate, Soy Protein Concentrate, and Canola Oil, which are common in these products are all known as highly processed and from GMO sources.
+Lastly, ingredients like Pea Protein Isolate, Soy Protein Concentrate, and Canola Oil, which are common in these products, are all known as highly processed and come from GMO sources.

-So, after using these 3 questions as filters both Beyond Meat and Impossible Burger fake meat brands failed our test miserably.
+So, after using these three questions as filters, both Beyond Meat and Impossible Burger fake meat brands failed our test miserably.

 WHY?

-They fail because they create a very low level of confidence and a high level of uncertainty, especially when compared to real regeneratively-raised nutrient-dense meats.
+They fail because they create a low level of confidence and a high level of uncertainty, especially when compared to real, regeneratively-raised nutrient-dense meats.

 1. Fake meat could never be made in your own kitchen